confluentinc/tutorials/kafka-native-testcontainers/kafka/README.md

 # How to integration test a Kafka application with a native (non-JVM) Kafka binary in Testcontainers

-In this tutorial we will use the `apache/kafka-native` Docker Image released in Apache Kafka® 3.8 to integration test a basic event routing Kafka consumer / producer application.
+In this tutorial, we will use the `apache/kafka-native` Docker Image released in Apache Kafka® 3.8 to integration test a basic event routing Kafka consumer / producer application.
 This [GraalVM](https://www.graalvm.org/)-based image runs a [native binary](https://www.graalvm.org/latest/reference-manual/native-image/) Kafka broker running in KRaft [combined mode](https://kafka.apache.org/documentation/#kraft_role) by default (i.e., it serves as both broker and KRaft controller).
 As a native binary executable, it offers the following test scenario benefits compared to the JVM-based `apache/kafka` image:

 1. Smaller image size (faster download time)
 2. Faster startup time